gkweston/CSCE438-DockerEnvironment/README.md

 NOTE: I like to keep my dev files in something like `<path/to/git/repo>/MP_3/src`.
 Then just `cd src` after remoting into the container.
 This keeps your dev directory (`src`) clean from any system config files (which are different on different OS's and generally are formatted as: `.system_file_name`.

+## Opening a new shell in the same container
+Start a new shell in the container by running:

+    ./new_shell.sh

+Or

+    docker exec -it <cont_name> /bin/bash

+Where the default name is `systemzRfun`.

 ## Using VSCode in the dev container
 You can simply open an IDE in your project workspace folder, but if you use common extensions (like a linter), they will not recognize any dependancies on the dev container.
 These include gRPC headers if you don't have them installed on the host.
 But getting around this is relatively easy.